Best General Investment Accounts (GIAs) Compared & Reviewed

 • Free investing for your friends and family – You can give up to five people a free investment account subscription with Interactive Investor’s Friends and Family plan.
 You pay a single extra fee of £5 a month, and their monthly cost is zero.
 Each member can invest up to £30,000 in an ISA or a general investing account with free regular investing and no account fees.
 However, they will still pay normal dealing commissions when they buy and sell investments.

 • Get £200 when you refer a friend to Interactive Investor – Recommend a friend or family member to ii and get a £200 reward.
 Your friend will get their first year’s service plan for free – saving £120.
 To qualify, your friend must transfer or fund their account with at least £10,000 in combined cash/investments.
-However, your friend will not receive the usually monthly free trade.
+However, your friend will not receive the usual monthly free trade.

 Pros

-• Joint account options
+• Fixed account fees

 Cons

-• No Lifetime ISA account
+• No Lifetime ISA

 • Pricing